Separating Quantum and Classical Advice with Good Codes

-We show that relatively straightforward modifications of the argument used by \cite{LLPY23} for ruling out {\em classical-access} $\BQP/\poly$ algorithms extend to ruling out generic $\BQP/\poly$ algorithms as well, completing the advice separation.
+We show that by modifying ideas used by \cite{LLPY23} for analyzing {\em classical-access} $\BQP/\poly$ algorithms, we can reduce a decisional advice separation to a search-based separation for bona fide $\BQP/\qpoly$ machines.
+Finally, by adapting the techniques we used to separate $\QMA$ from $\QCMA$, we can also rule out the existence of $\BQP/\poly$ machines which solve the code intersection search problem, completing the advice separation.

-\paragraph{Some Concluding Remarks.} First, as in \cite{BHNZ25}, it is not hard to see that our oracles also separate the clonable variants of $\QMA$ and $\BQP/\qpoly$ from their regular counterparts.

-Secondly, we emphasize that while the code intersection problem has previously been considered in the context of proof and advice separations \cite{Liu23, LLPY23, BDK24}, all existing works employed FRS codes, which (as mentioned earlier) do not enjoy strong enough list-recovery properties.
-In particular, running our argument with FRS codes gives an upper bound on the sampling success probability which is too weak for \emph{any} (even weak) separation!
-On the other hand, multiplicity codes do not appear to have strong enough decoding properties to handle the large amounts of noise that would be incurred by perfectly random functions $H$, which necessitates our use of biased oracles and restriction to low Hamming-weight vectors (an idea which did not appear in earlier, more limited, separations).

-Finally, and unrelated to the main theme of this paper, in the process of modifying the Yamakawa-Zhandry algorithm for our separation, we observe that biasing the random oracle $H$ in question also has the benefit of making the quantum algorithm in question \emph{much more efficient}.
-As an example, if we tweak $H$ to be even $2/3$-biased, this already decreases the noise level sufficiently that we can rely on (significantly faster) \emph{unique decoders} rather than list decoders, which currently appears to be the major bottleneck in runtime.